-'We Wanted Our Patrons Back.'
-Public Libraries Scrap Late Fines To Alleviate Inequity
+'We Wanted Our Patrons Back' — Public Libraries Scrap Late Fines To Alleviate Inequity

 "Library users with limited income tend to stay away from libraries because they may be afraid of incurring debt," said Ramiro Salazar, president of the association's public library division.
 "It stands to reason these same users will also stay away if they have already incurred a fine simply because they don't have the money to pay the fine."

 Lifting fines has had a surprising dual effect: More patrons are returning to the library, with their late materials in hand.
 Chicago saw a 240% increase in return of materials within three weeks of implementing its fine-free policy last month.
-The library system also had 400 more card renewals compared to that time last year.
+The library system also had 400 more card renewals compared with that time last year.

 "It became clear to us that there were families that couldn't afford to pay the fines and therefore couldn't return the materials, so then we just lost them as patrons altogether," said Andrea Telli, the city's library commissioner.
 "We wanted our materials back, and more importantly, we wanted our patrons back."

 The Chicago Public Library started looking at data that showed socioeconomic disparities within its system.
-Commissioner Telli said low-income communities had more overdue fines than some of the more affluent neighborhoods of Chicago.
+Telli said low-income communities had more overdue fines than some of the more affluent neighborhoods of Chicago.
 It wasn't that Chicagoans in poorer areas were necessarily racking up more fines, she said, but rather, those patrons were unable to pay the overdue balances.

-According to Chicago Public Library's internal analysis, some 30% people living in the South Side of Chicago couldn't check out materials because they'd reached the $10 fine limit for overdue materials.
-That ratio, however, dropped roughly 15% among cardholders in the more affluent North Side.
+According to Chicago Public Library's internal analysis, some 30% of people living on the South Side of Chicago couldn't check out materials because they had reached the $10 fine limit for overdue materials.
+That ratio, however, dropped roughly 15% among cardholders on the more affluent North Side.
 Nearly a quarter of blocked accounts belonged to children under 14.

-Having library fines stand in the way people searching for jobs and social services "just seemed counter-intuitive to us," Telli said.
+Having library fines stand in the way of people searching for jobs and social services "just seemed counterintuitive to us," Telli said.

 The end of personal responsibility?